Enforcement of foreign judgments: Exercise of jurisdiction in recognition cases

 There is a general reluctance to enforce foreign judgments which involve multiple or punitive damages.
-In this context, it is noted that the U.S. is not a signatory to any treaty or convention and there are no proposals for this position to change.
+In this context, it is noted that the U.S. is not a signatory to any treaty or convention on foreign judgments and there are no proposals for this position to change.
 When it comes to seeking the enforcement of U.S. judgments in foreign courts, many states are uncomfortable with the amount of money damages awarded by U.S. courts which consistently exceed the compensation available in those states.
 Further, the fact that the U.S. courts sometimes claim extraterritorial jurisdiction offends other states' conceptions of sovereignty.
 Consequently, it can be difficult to persuade some courts to enforce some U.S. judgments.
 The Hague choice of court convention provides for the recognition of judgement given by the court chosen by the parties in civil and commercial cases in all other parties to the convention.
 The convention has, as of 2013, not entered into force.
 Regarding maintenance obligations, the Hague Maintenance Convention (in force between Albania, Bosnia and Herzegovina, and Norway) provides for recognition of all kinds of maintenance-related judgements (including child support).